How Can Married Couples Find Cheaper Car Insurance?

-You know that you’ll see tax savings when you’re married, but did you know you may pay less for car insurance too?
-Your savings may not pay for the catering bill from your wedding, but it’s definitely worth getting an insurance quote comparison for you and your spouse.
-Here’s how to do it.
+You know that you could see tax savings when you’re married, but did you know you may pay less for car insurance too?
+Your policy savings may not pay for the catering bill from your wedding, but it’s definitely worth comparing insurance quotes.

-Here’s another reason to compare car insurance if you’ve just tied the knot.
+Here’s another reason to compare car insurance as a newly married couple.
 If you’ve been with the same auto insurance company for a long time, they may nudge up your premiums.

-How Do You Compare Auto Insurance Quotes Once You’re Married?
+Steps to Compare Insurance Quotes Once You’re Married

 That’s a tough conversation.
 Just like bad credit, debt, or a messy relationship history, if your partner has several traffic violations or a DUI, car insurance can become more expensive after you’re married.
 Nevertheless, it will still probably be cheaper to insure both you and your spouse under one policy.

 All drivers in a household can access all cars, so most insurance companies will require notification of licensed drivers in the household.
 Some insurance companies will opt for a named-driver exclusion if your spouse has a particularly bad driving record.
-A named-driver exclusion specifies that your spouse isn’t covered and isn’t permitted to drive your car.
-Excluded drivers are not accepted by all insurers, so be careful if you want to go down this route.
+A named-driver exclusion specifies that your spouse isn’t covered or permitted to drive your car.
+Not all insurers are willing to do a named-driver exclusion, so be careful if you want to go down this route.

 Here’s the good news: You’re married!
 You can now work together to improve your spouse’s driving record.
-Taking a driver education class is one way to reduce insurance premiums.
-Another option is to have your spouse drive the oldest, cheapest car in the household.
+Taking a driver education class can help insure that your spouse’s last accident will remain his or her last, eventually lowering your rates.
+Another option is to have your spouse as the primary driver for the oldest, cheapest car in the household.

-Remember that you’re together for the long haul and eventually the points will drop off your spouse’s record.
-How about a cross-country road trip for your 10th anniversary?
+Remember that you’re together for the long haul and eventually the points will eventually drop off your spouse’s record.

-Ready to get your free insurance quote comparison?
+Ready to save money?
+Get your free online car insurance quote comparison!
 It’s easy and takes just minutes on Compare.com.